Alfredkkk/Last-mile-Logistics/readme.md

 This project is based on paper https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4565248.

+For non-stationary scenario, the data we prepare to use is https://www.kaggle.com/datasets/shuhengmo/uber-nyc-forhire-vehicles-trip-data-2021

 The readme file may not be up-to-date.
 If you observe some rendering issues of the Readme file on the Github page, cloning this repo to your local device should fix them.

 ## Quick Start